kks32/phd-thesis-template/README.md

 # Known Issue(s) / Bugs

 *   No know bug(s) so far.
-If you find any let me know or even better, if you can patch it and contribute to the development of the LaTeX Template
+If you find any let me know or even better, if you can patch it and contribute to the development of the LaTeX Template.

+*   Bug in Makefile that prevents conversion from PS to PDF.
+Workaround: `Run ps2pdf thesis.ps thesis.pdf` to produce the PDF output.

 --------------------------------------------------------------------------------

 # TODO list

-*   Custommargin option is still in the class file, should move to preamble

 *   Scale the section sizes by an order when moving from a4paper to a5paper

 *   Support Libertine fonts + Math

-*   Tweak Make file to convert PS to PDF
+*   Tweak Make file to convert PS to PDF and clean PS files